sschoener/sschoener.github.io/_posts/2024-06-24-find-files-internals.md

 tags: []
 ---

-I [recently]({% post_url 2024-06-09-find-first-large-fetch %}).recently covered `FIND_FIRST_EX_LARGE_FETCH` for `FindFirstFileExW`, which instructs the function to use a larger buffer for listing (or searching) files in a directory, thus saving on expensive trips down to the I/O device.
+I [recently]({% post_url 2024-06-09-find-first-large-fetch %}) covered `FIND_FIRST_EX_LARGE_FETCH` for `FindFirstFileExW`, which instructs the function to use a larger buffer for listing (or searching) files in a directory, thus saving on expensive trips down to the I/O device.
 Before I could even fully articulate the thought that it ought to be possible to control the entire buffer in userspace, [Per Vognsen](https://mastodon.gamedev.place/deck/@pervognsen@mastodon.social) had already suggested using `NtQueryDirectoryFileEx` for exactly that purpose.
 (That's one reason why I write things down: It's a great way to learn more.)

 `NtQueryDirectoryFileEx` is an interesting function: It is not part of the actual Win32 API, but it is still well-documented and exposed.
 The reason for this is that the function is part of the Windows Driver Kit.
 The [NtQueryDirectoryFileEx MSDN page](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntifs/nf-ntifs-ntquerydirectoryfileex) puts the function into the "Kernel" section of the documentation, but that does not matter for us.